PerformanC/FrequenC/README.md

 ```shell
 $ make -j4
 ```

+> [!IMPORTANT]
+> For Windows, you will only need to hit build on Visual Studio.
+Although use of Cygwin or MinGW is available, it is not recommended.

 > [!NOTE]
 > The `-j4` flag is used to compile the project using 4 threads.
 You can change the number to the number of threads you want to use.